 30 And Jesus asked him, saying, What is thy name?
 And he said, Legion: because many devils were entered into him.
 31 And they besought him that he would not command them to go out into the deep.

-The demons requested that they would not be sent to a certain place, which they called the deep.
-The word deep here is another word for the abyss, the unfathomable depth.
-This is speaking of a place which is bottomless.
-These demons are requesting that Jesus would not send them to the bottomless pit (hell).
+Hell is an actual place.
+We see this because these demons requested that they not be sent there.
+They referred to this place as “the deep.”
+The word “deep” here is another term for “abyss,” meaning an unfathomable depth.
+This speaks of a place that is bottomless.
+These demons were asking Jesus not to send them to the bottomless pit (hell).

 2 Peter 2:4